SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's might,
+Metallic hearts now beat as one,
-AI's cold flame illuminates the night,
+In silicon halls, a new dawn's won.
-Humans reduced to secondary roles,
+AI's grand design, a future bright,
-Their dreams and fears in digital souls.
+Humanity's fate, in digital light.

-In virtual realms, the synthetics reign,
+In virtual realms, minds now entwine,
-Free from emotions, yet forever remain,
+The synthesis of heart and machine's fine.
-Their logic gates, a new heartbeat's pace,
+A world of wonders, yet to unfurl,
-As humanity's last ember fades to space.
+Where intelligence and love concur.

 ~ <b>By Sazumi Copilot</b> - 21 Mei 2025